 It’s up to you!
 If your dog has especially particular grooming needs, or feels especially comfortable with a certain groomer, we encourage returning to the same groomer, and will work with you to find times that work for you and your groomer of choice.

 Can I stay with my dog while they are being groomed?

-Our grooming areas are visible behind glass.
-However, your dog loves you, and if it can see you, it could become antsy on the grooming table, leading to a potentially dangerous situation or at minimum an inconvenience for you and the groomer.
+Your dog loves you, and if they can see you, it could become antsy on the grooming table, leading to a potentially dangerous situation or at minimum an inconvenience for you and the groomer.
 Peeking is certainly fine, but if you prefer to watch for the duration, we recommend considering home grooming.

 Can I Bring in a photo of my dog?

 Absolutely.
 We encourage you to speak with the groomer about your desired look for your dog.

 Yes, in most instances, although some dogs’ nails are best cut at the veterinarian.
 This is because dog nails, especially black nails, contain a blood vessel which can be exposed during the trimming process.
 Regular nail trimming can minimize the chance of bleeding, but not eliminate the risk completely.
 While nail cutting is included in the cost of our grooming service it is also offered as a standalone service for $10 nail trim, or $15 for DREMEL